kovalgek/Crowdsale/README.md

-# Sample Hardhat Project
+# Crowdsale project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+An example from book "Building Etherium Dapps" that I extended and added tests.

 Try running some of the following tasks: